Lercher/CocoR/Readme.md

 you leave the generated production method.
-So if you need to preserve the scoped symbols you might want to add a semantic action that stores the symbol table's current scope `.currentScope` in your AST.
+So if you need to preserve the scoped symbols you might want to add a semantic action that stores the symbol table's current scope `currentScope` in your AST.